hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Versioning</summary>

 - It allows multiple versions of an object to exist in an S3 bucket
-- It's desabled by default
+- It's disabled by default
 - It requires to be enabled at a bucket level
 - Once it's enabled,
 	- It can never switched off (only suspended)